enchant97/hasty-paste/README.md

 A fast and minimal paste bin, written in Python using Quart.

+> **IMPORTANT NOTICE** (users before V1.5): Paste id's with symbol characters are being deprecated and will be removed in the future, please use the "Clone & Edit" button to resave under new id (or just delete them).

 ## Features
 - Quickly paste and save, to share some text
 - Publicly accessible, no auth needed